MegaMek/megamek/trunk/megamek/docs/ai-readme.txt

     This file contains settings for changing the behavior of the bot.
     At this time, you can change the difficulty to one of three levels.
       --The difference may not be all that great, but should be enough.

+    You can also force the bot to consider one unit at a time (forcing the bot to consider a random unit each time it moves.)
+This option is active only if individual initiative is NOT turned on.
+Be warned that the bot will lack what limited unit cohesion it used to have.

   Tips & Thoughts
     The bot has some smarts, but does no learning -- so don't expect it to adapt